shiddugmail/botpress/docs/guide/docs/tutorials/3rd-party-NLU.md

   })
 ```

-Here you go, you can now still use the Botpress NLU UI to define your intents/entities and push training data to your NLU engine.
+Here you go, you can still use the Botpress NLU UI to define your intents/entities and push training data to your NLU engine.

 ### Use your 3rd Party NLU for classification and extraction

-We will use a similar strategy for prediction time.
+We will use a similar strategy in prediction stage.
 Basically, what we want to do is call our 3rd party NLU for each incoming user message.
 We will use a [before incoming hook](../main/code#before-incoming-middleware) which is fired when a user message gets in Botpress.
 The code is not complex, just keep in mind that Botpress works with a precise data structure, so you'll need to map the response data of your NLU provider to [Botpress NLU data format](https://botpress.com/reference/interfaces/_botpress_sdk_.io.eventunderstanding.html).
 The hook will look like the following:

 ```ts
 async function hook(bp: typeof sdk, event: sdk.IO.IncomingEvent) {